High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: Simulation

 Design 1 is a benchmark design, where the Probit model is correctly specified up to a scale of $\pi/\sqrt{3}$.
-We anticipate that both the standard Probit and our SCAD-LS estimators will be consistent, with the former being more efficient.
+We anticipate that both the standard Probit and our adaptive Lasso estimators are consistent, with the former being more efficient.
 Design 2 is a heteroskedastic Probit model, where $\varepsilon$ has the same standard deviation as Design 1.
-We expect our SCAD regression to give consistent estimates in this design, but the Probit estimator will be biased.
-Design 3 examines the effectiveness of our procedure in handling the more general dependence structure as in (\ref{EQ:V_Z_Z}), where $V$ and $X_{3},...,X_{p}$ are dependent but only through their dependence on $(X_{1},X_{2})$.
+We expect our adaptive Lasso regression to give consistent estimates in this design, but the Probit estimator will be biased.
+Design 3 examines the effectiveness of our procedure in handling the more general dependence structure as in (\ref{EQ:V_Z_Z}), where $V$ and $X_{3},...,X_{p_n}$ are dependent but only through their dependence on $(X_{1},X_{2})$.
 It is worth noting that by construction, $V$ has a stronger dependence on $X_{1}$ than on $X_{2}$.
 For instance, in Designs 1 and 2, $\mathrm{Corr}(V,X_{1})=0.25$, while $\mathrm{Corr}(V,X_{2})=0.1$.